LashawnFofung/LashawnFofung-Portfolio/README.md

 <h2>ABOUT ME</h2>

-I am a strategic and client-focused Business Management Professional with a robust background in healthcare, software development, IT, and project management.
-My intrinsic drive for organization, honed from managing diverse personal and professional endeavors, has evolved into a refined expertise in leading complex initiatives.
+I am a Business Management Professional with a strong foundation in healthcare, IT, and project management, specializing in leveraging data analytics to drive impactful business outcomes.
+My expertise lies in translating complex data into actionable insights, enabling informed decision-making and optimized solutions.

-I excel at managing IT projects, leveraging both Agile and Waterfall methodologies to ensure SDLC compliance and drive cross-functional alignment for high-quality, on-time solutions.
-My distinct strength lies in translating complex data into actionable insights, utilizing tools like Tableau, Power BI, SQL, and Excel to inform decision-making and optimize project outcomes.
-This data analytics expertise, coupled with my background in software development and project management, empowers me to effectively address challenges and deliver valuable client solutions.

-Most recently, I've served as an Agile Leader at United Health Group - Optum, where I successfully led Scrum teams, managing sprint planning, resource allocation, and stakeholder collaboration.
-These roles have sharpened my proactive problem-solving, communication, and multi-priority management skills, consistently driving successful project and product delivery.

-I am passionate about fostering collaborative relationships with diverse stakeholders, championing diversity and inclusion, and cultivating a supportive, results-oriented workplace that thrives on continuous learning.

-Explore my portfolio to see how my skills and experiences can drive innovation and success in your projects.
-Connect with me to discover how we can work together to achieve remarkable results and transform the way people work.
+My toolkit includes proficiency in Tableau, Power BI, SQL, and Excel, which I apply to analyze data, uncover trends, and support strategic initiatives.
+While my background encompasses leading Agile and Waterfall IT projects and fostering cross-functional collaboration, my distinct strength is in providing data-driven solutions.

+Currently, I am actively building out public data analysis projects to demonstrate practical application of these skills.
+Explore my repositories to see how data insights can drive innovation and success.

 <h2></h2>